cabd-bioinfo/rasembedd/README_clustering_evaluation.md

 ### Algorithm Implementation
 - K-means: scikit-learn KMeans with configurable init and iterations
 - Hierarchical: Agglomerative clustering with configurable linkage and metrics
+- Spectral: scikit-learn SpectralClustering with configurable affinity and label assignment; optimized over K like K-means/Hierarchical
 - DBSCAN: Density-based clustering with eps/min_samples; auto-search when not provided
 - HDBSCAN: Hierarchical density-based clustering with noise detection